Succession Planning for the Closely Held Business

 Finally, establishing the value of shares is important because the value of shares owned by a shareholder of a closely held corporation is one of the most heavily litigated and intensely disputed issues in any of the situations described above.
 A buy-sell agreement can set the price, usually with a formula, which can be definitive in all those situations except death of a shareholder.

-Buy-sell agreements can be useful to establish this value.
-However, the IRS often takes the position that the actual value of stock in a closely held business owned by a deceased shareholder is significantly greater than the value of stock reported by the estate, resulting in substantially higher estate taxes owed by the estate.
+The IRS often takes the position that the actual value of stock in a closely held business owned by a deceased shareholder is significantly greater than the value of stock reported by the estate, resulting in substantially higher estate taxes owed by the estate.
 The worst case scenario is that the IRS successfully challenges the buy-out price.
 The estate would then find itself in the undesirable position of receiving a contractual agreement price for the shares that is lower than the valuation upon which it pays estate taxes.
 One way of dealing with that problem is to assume that an outside appraisal will be needed and provide in the buy-sell agreement that the price of the shares on the death of a shareholder will be governed by the price accepted by the IRS.

 Proper planning is the key to a successful transfer of a small business.
 A succession plan guided by a knowledgeable attorney can prevent unnecessary hardship on the business and its owners.